 Inpatient treatment, also known as residential rehab, is when patients live on-premise for periods ranging from two weeks to a year.
-An inpatient treatment center should have individualized treatment programs and include 24-hour supervision and access to clinical detoxification care, if needed.
-Residential inpatient treatment includes meals, housing, therapies and on-site activities.
+An inpatient treatment center should have individualized treatment programs and include 24-hour supervision and access to clinical detoxification care if needed.
+Residential inpatient treatment includes meals, housing, therapies, and on-site activities.

 Like outpatient treatment, inpatient treatment includes a mix of individual counseling, group therapy, and informative lectures.
 Alternative therapies and enhanced medical supervision may also be part of the program for patients with more severe conditions.
-Most inpatient treatment programs are also based on the Alcoholic Anonymous 12 Steps program, which teach coping skills and relapse prevention.
-There are, however, alternative programs available which utilize a variety of counseling strategies to support an individual’s specific needs.
+Most inpatient treatment programs are also based on the Alcoholic Anonymous 12 Steps program, which teaches coping skills and relapse prevention.
+There are, however, alternative programs available that utilize a variety of counseling strategies to support an individual’s specific needs.

 Benefits of inpatient treatment:

 - 24-hour care

 - Time away from stressful environments and drugs of choice